maria-antignolo/static-blog-generator/readme.md

 ## 🎨 About Templates and Design

-This repository was created as a practical exercise associated with a blog post, demonstrating the automation capabilities of a static blog generator. **The HTML templates, CSS styles, and JavaScript included are basic examples for demonstration purposes only.**

-I encourage you to create your own unique designs and templates!
-This system provides you with a robust, practical, and useful automation framework that handles all the technical heavy lifting—post generation, index updates, navigation links, tag lists, and more—all with simple commands.
-The creative part is entirely yours: design your templates, style them however you like, and make your blog truly reflect your vision.

-Think of this as a powerful engine for your blog—reliable, fast, and efficient—while you focus on what matters: content and design.
-Any improvements, modifications, or customizations to the templates are entirely up to you.
-Build something amazing! 🚀
+This system was created as a practical exercise for a blog post, focusing on the automation engine rather than design.
+You'll need to create your own HTML templates, CSS, and any JavaScript you want to use.
+The real value here is the robust automation—post generation, index updates, navigation, and tag management—all handled with simple commands.
+Think of this as the engine; you bring the templates and style to make the blog truly yours! 🚀

 ## 🗃️ System Architecture